yehia67/documentation/iot/0.1/esp32/iota-projects/generate-address.md

 ## Next steps

-Continue learning about IOTA with our [C workshop](../how-to-guides/c/get-started.md), then build your own application on the ESP32.
+Try running an [wallet](../iota-projects/create-a-wallet.md) on the ESP32.